memez-michalek/memez-michalek/README.md

 ![memez-michalek's GitHub stats](https://github-readme-stats.vercel.app/api?username=memez-michalek&show_icons=true&theme=dark)

-I am a High School student currently im learning to code on my own.
+I am a High School trying to pursue my career in IT.

 I have mostly focused on getting knowledge and experience in:

 - Python(Django/Flask/Django REST FRAMEWORK)

 - Golang(GIN)

-I also have some knowledge in:

-- React
+- React (JS)

-I've also gained some expierience in SQL databases such as POSTGRESQL.
+I've also gained some expierience in SQL databases such as POSTGRESQL and non-sql databases such as MongoDb.
 I'm also familiar with redis.

-Back-end > Front-end
+- 🔭 I’m currently working on Decentralized market place site
+- 🌱 I’m currently learning: "next-js"
+- 📫 How to reach me: email: michal_lesniowski_praca@protonmail.com

-Languages i mostly use
+Languages that I mostly use

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=memez-michalek&layout=compact)](https://github.com/anuraghazra/github-readme-stats)